 Groups meet at various times throughout the week.
 Most meet in the evening, but a few in the daytime.
 Some groups meet at UUCF, others in members’ homes.
 Some of our groups started this year; others have been meeting faithfully for many of years.
 Though their primary function is to meet for deep conversation, groups sometimes undertake a service project at UUCF or in the community.

 Groups agree to explore subjects that deepen their religious experience and enhance their spiritual lives.
 Theme readings or agreed-upon topics focus the discussion.
 Some groups explore the monthly worship themes.
 Other groups have explored topics including: How do you feel about yourself and your life?
 How do you feel about others and your relationships?
-What things bring you real joy?
-What things are you afraid of?
-These are the kinds of questions that might be discussed in a Covenant Group.
+What brings you real joy?
+What are you afraid of?
 The discussion is often deep and meaningful, at times simply because it is about subjects we don’t often bring up.
 Discussions are respectful and non-judgmental.